MagnusThome/RejsaCAN-ESP32/README.md

 ### CAN bus

-As mentioned earlier the CAN_RX GPIO13 can wake the ESP32-S3 from sleep whenever any traffic is seen on the CAN bus.
+As mentioned earlier the CAN_RX (GPIO13) can wake the ESP32-S3 from sleep whenever any traffic is seen on the CAN bus.

 The rise time of the CAN transceiver chip can be changed pulling CAN_RS (GPIO38) high or low.
 Default is keeping the pin unmodified in high impedance state for an optimal not-to-fast rise time setting.
 See specs for the transceiver chip SN65HVD230DR.

 ### JTAG

-You can either run JTAG over the USB port or optionally keeping the USB port free by connecting your JTAG hardware to MTDI, MTDO, MTCK and MTMS on the board.
-Note that MTMS is only available on the boards rear side.
+You can either run JTAG over the USB port or optionally keep the USB port free by connecting your JTAG hardware to MTDI, MTDO, MTCK and MTMS on the board.
+Note that MTMS is only available on the board's rear.
 The other are available in the row of connecting pads.
 Incidentally the MTDI, MTDO and MTCK are the same as the SPI default pins.

 To enable JTAG mode you need to pull the JTAG_ENABLE pad, found on the rear of the board, high or low at boot.